Human Resources | Employment

 3. Personal Work Relationships

 a.
-Contacts are typically with co-workers and the general public.
+Contacts are typically with co-workers and the general public.s

 b.
 Contacts are typically to exchange information, resolve problems and provide services.